- Who Will Be There?

 Yes, all incoming students must register for the First-Year Seminar, regardless of their intended major; it is a requirement.
 Not only will this course prepare you to write college level papers, something you’ll be doing regularly in all majors, but the instructor also will be your academic advisor until you declare a major, which you cannot do as a first-year student.
 You will be enrolled in the class with other students who share your interest in the topic and also will have an assigned upper-class Student Advisor to work with you on course selection and registration, both in May and in the fall for spring semester courses.
 Together, your faculty advisor and student advisor will be sure that you are enrolled in the other classes you need to pursue any major in which you are interested.

-The math department will send a separate letter to you containing instructions on how to take our on-line math assessment prior to registration.
-You should complete the assessment before May 16, 2013.
+The Math Department will send a separate letter to you containing instructions on how to take our on-line math assessment prior to registration.
+You should complete the assessment before May 16, 2014.
 This assessment will help determine the most appropriate math course for you to take.
 If you have any questions about this assessment, please contact the math department directly at 610.861.1335.

 If you submit your choices by the deadline announced in the email, we guarantee placement in one of your top five choices of seminars selections.
 If you do not submit a choice by the deadline, you will be placed in any section with availability.
-We cannot invite you to our registration until your non-refundable deposit is received by the College.
+We cannot invite you to MayReg until the College receives your refundable deposit.

 If you did not receive the email from Michelle Shafer, click here for the link to register.